loic-sharma/Messages/readme.md

 ```

-Or, you can simply cain the methods directly from the class.
+Or, you can simply chain the methods directly from the `Message` class.

 ```php